emielzyde/grammar_correction_thesis/README.md

 All licences, terms and conditions from these repositories apply.

 Changes have been made to the code in these repositories.
-A detailed list of the changes implemented can be found in the modifications.txt file.
+A detailed list of the changes implemented can be found in the modifications.md file.
 This file covers all of the major code changes which were made.

 ## Data ##